 Ah, yes, we are unique, indeed!

-However unique it may be to not only be an INTP, but a female INTP no less, some of these points may mirror those of many fellow INTPs out there, who knows?
-I find, gender and sexuality, in the traditional sense, are awfully archaic and constricting and, by the way, do not define us; they are to be understood as fluid spectrums, not definitive categories.
-Just like those you identify with is never a definitive thing (ever so eloquently put).
+However unique it may be to not only be an INTP, but a female INTP no less, some of these points may still mirror those of many fellow (IN)TPs out there.
+Who knows?
+I find gender and sexuality, in the traditional sense, are awfully archaic and constricting and, by the way, do not define us; they are to be understood as fluid spectrums, not definitive categories.
+Just like those you identify with are never a definitive thing (ever so eloquently put).
 Thus this post may speak to not only ‘my gender’ but many more.
 I hope so.

 As you may already tell, I am a frequent user of (self-)irony and lots and lots of parentheses (not a favorite in a Creative Writing class I once participated in, I can tell you that).
 My mind has its own mind, so to speak.
 I may therefore come off as Miss High-‘n’-Mighty as well as an eccentric, because it could very well sound like I’m looking down from above of a mountain (my middle name actually means ‘mountain’ in my native tongue.
 Coincidence?
 I think not) while having a conversation with myself while also being my own commentator …

 Well, what can I say?
 I have no excuses (besides this).
 It sometimes feels like I’m living on a mountain, to be honest.
 High above, where no one can find me.
 Like in one of those children’s animations where a house is balancing on the mountain tip and keeps tipping dangerously from side to side while its occupant moves around inside of it.